 - Accepting the Girl Scout Promise and Law.

-- Understanding the three keys to leadership that are the basis of the Girl Scout Leadership Experience: discover, connect, and take action.
+- Understanding and coaching the three keys to leadership that are the basis of the Girl Scout Leadership Experience: discover, connect, and take action.

-- Working in a partnership with girls so that their activities are girl-led and that they learn by doing, individually and a group.
+- Working in a partnership with Girl Scouts so that their activities are girl-led and that they learn by doing, individually and a group.
 You’ll also partner with other volunteers and council staff for support and guidance.

 - Providing guidance and information regarding Girl Scout group meetings with girls’ families on a regular and ongoing basis through a variety of tools, including email, phone calls, newsletters, blogs, other forms of social media, and any other method you choose.